sasha-carlos/doctest2/docs/index.rst

 * Highly intuitive web user interface.
 * Network or on-premise licensing.

-FindFace Enterprise Server SDK will be of interest to independent software vendors (ISVs), system integrators, enterprise IT customers, and original equipment manufacturers (OEMs).
+Miracle will be of interest to independent software vendors (ISVs), system integrators, enterprise IT customers, and original equipment manufacturers (OEMs).
 It can be harnessed in numerous areas, such as retail, banking, social networking, entertainment, sports, event management, dating services, video surveillance, public safety, homeland security, etc.

-Being integrated into specific solutions or Android applications, FindFace Enterprise Server SDK empowers businesses to accomplish such goals as biometric identification and access control, customer analytics, customer offer tailoring, offline retargeting, managing white and black lists, sorting and optimizing media libraries, borrower scoring, fraud prevention, employee productivity control, and many more.
+Being integrated into specific solutions or Android applications, Miracle empowers businesses to accomplish such goals as biometric identification and access control, customer analytics, customer offer tailoring, offline retargeting, managing white and black lists, sorting and optimizing media libraries, borrower scoring, fraud prevention, employee productivity control, and many more.